Advertise in Applause Magazine

 Every patron is hand-delivered Applause Magazine.
-Each season, three-quarters of a million readers enjoy information about special features and upcoming shows.
+Each season, 750,000 readers enjoy information about special features and upcoming shows.

 Potential Audience